ajknox/performance-randomizer/README.md

   - the scenario with the most votes is eliminated, randomly select one if there is a tie
   - if there were no votes this round, randomly eliminate all buy one scenario
   - repeat until there is only one scenario left
+- that scenario is the winning scenario
+- find participants that said they would only participate in one of the forms and assign them to that form
+- find participants that expressed no preference between the two forms and reserve them, including participants that said they would not perform in either form
+- randomly order other participants
+- assign each participant to their preferred form until the form is full, filling the other form if necessary
+- randomly assign participants that expressed no preference until all slots full
 - randomly select people to go twice from all participants that want to go twice, and the form they are not in is not a form they said they would not perform in